michelegargiulo/Witchery-Companion/README.md

 - **Transformations**
   - **[Common]** Elytra cannot be used while transformed (enabled by default)
   - **[Common]** Tweak to preserve HP percentage on transformation that change players' HP
+  - **[Vampire]** Tweak to configure certain dimension to always be "night" so that vampires are always safe there
   - **[Werewolf]** Tweak to prevent Werewolf transformation to remove armor with Curse of Binding.
 They can take configurable amount of damage if they happen to wear any armor.
 WARN: having this enabled with keepInventory can lead to death loops
   - **[Werewolf]** Tweak to configure certain dimension to always be "full moon", forcing transformations.
 Useful with space mods that add the Moon/Luna as a dimension, or for dimension mods like Twilight Forest or The Midnight
   - **[Werewolf]** Tweak to configure certain dimension to never be "full moon".
 Useful for space mods that add planets that are far away from the solar system/The Overworld